 Causes and prevention of tartar

-Brown plaque is not only aesthetically unpleasant, but also dangerous for the health of teeth and gums.
+Brown plaque is not only an aesthetically unpleasant phenomenon, but also dangerous to the health of teeth and gums.
 There are several factors that provoke its formation.
 What is tartar, how to get rid of it and prevent its reappearance?

 Causes of tartar

-Education on teeth the so-called stone is preceded by the appearance of plaque, which is a completely harmless phenomenon, if you properly perform hygiene procedures and monitor the health of the oral cavity.
-Food particles in the gaps and cracks of the tooth, on which microorganisms settle, form a thin film, pathogenic bacteria, in turn, secrete acids that cause damage to the enamel and the formation of caries.
-If the plaque is not removed in time, it will begin to harden, acquire a characteristic brown color, and sometimes an unpleasant odor.
+Education on teeth The so-called stone is preceded by the appearance of plaque, which is a completely harmless phenomenon if hygiene procedures are performed correctly and the health of the oral cavity is monitored.
+Food particles in the gaps and cracks of the tooth, on which microorganisms settle, form a thin film; pathogenic bacteria, in turn, secrete acids that cause damage to the enamel and the formation of caries.
+If plaque is not removed in time, it will begin to harden, acquire a characteristic brown color, and sometimes an unpleasant odor.

-- Subgingival calculus is a calcification in the pockets of the gum and in the tissues surrounding the tooth.
-Usually, a person cannot see it; it is possible to remove formations only in a dentist's office.
+- Subgingival calculus is calcareous deposits in the gum pockets and tissues surrounding the tooth.
+Usually it is not visible to a person; the formation can only be removed in a dentist’s office.

-- Supragingival calculus are dark areas on the enamel that can be observed when examining the oral cavity.
+- Supragingival calculus is a dark area on the enamel that can be observed when examining the oral cavity.

-There is a small percentage of people who are not familiar with tartar, but most still face this unpleasant phenomenon.
-The main zone of location of lime deposits is the central teeth of the lower jaw, as well as painters on the upper jaw.
-The formations are not always visible to the naked eye, but if you feel discomfort, it's time to see a dentist.
-Experts note that the formation of tartar is a rather long process, sometimes it takes up to six months, and then within a few months the problem is aggravated.
-Therefore, a routine check-up every 6 months will help keep your mouth clean.
+There is a small percentage of people who are not familiar with tartar, but the majority still encounter this unpleasant phenomenon.
+The main area where lime deposits are located is the central teeth of the lower jaw, as well as the teeth on the upper jaw.
+The formations are not always visible to the naked eye, but if you feel discomfort, it’s time to see a dentist.
+Experts note that the formation of tartar is a rather long process, sometimes up to six months, and then over the course of several months the problem worsens.
+Therefore, a preventive examination every 6 months will help keep your mouth clean.

-As we have already found out, the main reason for the mineralization of plaque is untimely cleaning of teeth from food debris, especially carbohydrates, flour and sweet foods, carbonated water with dyes, etc. Moreover, attention should be paid to the most distant areas, because many wield a brush on the run, do not rinse their mouth after each meal, and the active spread of microorganisms occurs within a couple of hours after lunch or dinner.
+As we have already found out, the main reason for the mineralization of dental plaque is untimely cleansing of teeth from food debris, especially carbohydrates, flour and sweet foods, carbonated water with dyes, etc. Moreover, attention should be paid to the farthest areas, because many brush while running, do not rinse their mouths after every meal, and the active spread of microorganisms occurs within a couple of hours after lunch or dinner.

-What other factors affect the spread of plaque and the appearance of tartar:
+What other factors influence the spread of plaque and the appearance of tartar:

 - smoking;